ginkgobioworks/plotly-plot/README.md

 ## Using plotly-plot

-Install the element with Bower by adding it to your project's dependencies in `bower.json`.
+Install the element with Bower by adding it to your project's dependencies in `bower.json`, or install via NPM/Yarn by adding it to your `package.json`.
+If you install over NPM, make sure your dependencies are flat, as Polymer HTML imports require it.

-Import the element into your project by using an HTML import, as with any other Polymer element:
+Import the element into your project by using an HTML import:

 ```html
 <link rel="import" href="../plotly-plot/plotly-plot.html">